Marouane743/DEM-HomFlow/HomogenizationDEM/README.md

 ## References

 1. Goldhirsch, I. (2010).
 Stress, stress asymmetry and couple stress: from discrete particles to continuous fields. *Granular Matter*, 12(3), 239-252.
-2. Lucy, L. B. (1977).
-A numerical approach to the testing of the fission hypothesis. *The Astronomical Journal*, 82, 1013-1024.